wanliss/wanliss.github.io/README.md

 Spatio-temporal Modelling (especially using a fusion of large-scale deep learning and probabilistic modelling for scientific applications)
 Below you’ll find information about my group.

-You can stay up to date with my most recent research on Google Scholar or by following me on LinkedIn.
+You can stay up to date with my most recent research on [Google Scholar](https://scholar.google.com/citations?user=-Z1y9dAAAAAJ&hl=en&oi=ao) or by following me on [LinkedIn](https://www.linkedin.com/in/james-wanliss-44800a24/).

-Directions to my office are here.